Project management in Excel

 Do you really need a project management tool, or is Excel enough?
-Learn more about the benefits and disadvantages of using Excel as opposed to a professional project management system.
+Get all the benefits and disadvantages of using Excel as a professional project management system.

 Today, a plethora of tools offer professional project management: PPM, PRINCE2, SCRUM and the waterfall model, to name a few.
 Whatever you choose, you will always need to manage company workflows and deliveries efficiently.
 On the other hand, the type of system you choose can make a world of difference.
 Enter controversial solution: Excel as a project management tool.